pixie-io/docs.px.dev/content/en/05-use-case-tutorials/network-monitoring.md

 5. Scroll down to the table below the graph.
 This table contains the same data that is used to construct the graph above.

-## Graph DNS Requests
+## DNS Requests Across Pods

 Another capability Pixie provides is the ability to inspect and analyze DNS traffic.
 This information can be used to:

 - Quickly determine which services are making DNS requests.
-- Get high-level latency and throughput information.
+- Get high-level DNS latency and throughput information.
 - Observe imbalances of throughput between DNS servers.

 Let’s use the px/dns_flow_graph script to see a graph of DNS requests in the cluster: